SteffenHankiewicz/markdownHelper/README.md

 # Markdown Helper Utilities
 This is a small repository to collect Markdown utitilies to help using Markddown for documentation and protocol purposes.
+The descriptions of this readme are all included in the provided file [settings.json](VisualStudioCode/settings.json) and can be copied from there.

 ## Styling of the Markdown output
 To optimise the styling of the Markdown Preview you can find an adapted css-File here.
 Please notice that the URL to this css-File has to be used through the jsDelivr CDN as GitHub raw files do contain an unwanded header that Visual Studio Code does not accept.
 Additionally please be careful to use the latest tagged version inside of the URL provided here.